-The date that the employment of the employee is terminated;

-The date that the employee obtains another policy of health insurance;
+- 1. The date that the employment of the employee is terminated; - 2.
+The date that the employee obtains another policy of health insurance; - 3.
 The date that this Policy of group insurance is terminated;

-After a total of 12 weeks (consecutive or non-consecutive) during a 12 month period in which benefits would normally be provided to the eligible employee.
+4. After a total of 12 weeks (consecutive or non-consecutive) during a 12 month period in which benefits would normally be provided to the eligible employee.

-PART 10 SUBROGATION / RIGHT TO REIMBURSEMENT
+XI.
+SUBROGATION / RIGHT TO REIMBURSEMENT

-We have subrogation and reimbursement rights in certain situations where a third party is responsible for causing your or your dependents' Illness or Injury.
-This part explains our rights and your responsibilities in these circumstances and outlines how benefits are coordinated, amounts recovered by us are allocated and our rights are applied.
+We have subrogation and reimbursement rights in certain situations where a third party is responsible for causing your Illness or Injury or your dependents' Illness or Injury.
+This chapter explains our rights and your responsibilities in these circumstances and outlines how benefits are coordinated, how amounts recovered by us are allocated and how our rights are applied.

-Background
+A. Background